cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 RPC can be understood as a client-server interaction, in which the "caller" is the client, more specifically the requesting program, and the "executor" is the server, more specifically the service-providing program.
 The interaction is implemented through a request-response message-passing system.
 In short, RPC is a request-response protocol, initiated by a client sending a request to a remote server to execute the subroutine.

 For example, it allows calling functions in different address spaces.
-Usually, the called functions are ran on a different computer than the one calling them.
+Usually, the called functions are run on a different computer than the one calling them.

 With RPC, the developer codes as if the subroutine would be local; the developer does not have to code in the details for the remote interaction.
 Thus, with RPCs it is implied that calling procedures are basically the same, independent of it being a local or remote call.

 <HighlightBox type="note">

-As RPCs implement remote request-response protocols, it is importantn to note that remote procedure calls can fail in case of network problems.
+As RPCs implement remote request-response protocols, it is important to note that remote procedure calls can fail in case of network problems.

 </HighlightBox>

-### How does a RPC request work?
+### How does an RPC request work?

 In general: when a remote procedure call is invoked, the procedure parameters are transferred across the network to the execution environment.
-The procedure is executed in the envorpnment.
+The procedure is executed in the environment.
 Once finished, the results of the procedure call invoked are transferred to the call environment.
 The execution then resumes in the call environment, like it would in a regular local procedure call.

 A step-by-step RPC request could look like the following:

-1. A client calls a client stub - a piece of code convertng parameters that are passed between client and servers during a RPC.
+1. A client calls a client stub - a piece of code converting parameters that are passed between client and servers during an RPC.
 The call is a local procedure call.

 <HighlightBox type="info">

-A stub is a small program routine sustituting a longer program.
+A stub is a small program routine substituting a longer program.

-In RPCS, the client's stub substitutes the program providing a request procedure.
+In RPCS, the client's stub substitutes for the program providing a request procedure.
 The stub accepts and forwards the request to the remote procedure.
-Once the remote procedure completed the reuqest, it returns the request results to the stub that passes it to the request procedure.
+Once the remote procedure completed the request, it returns the request results to the stub that passes it to the request procedure.

 The server also has a stub to interface with the remote procedure.